skoolkid/skoolkit/sphinx/source/commands.rst

   of (or as well as) being given on the command line.

   Options:
-    -c name=value, --sim-load-config name=value
+    -c, --sim-load-config name=value
                           Set the value of a simulated LOAD configuration parameter.
 Do '-c help' for more information, or '-c help-name' for help on a specific parameter.
 This option may be used multiple times.
-    -d DIR, --output-dir DIR
-                          Write the snapshot file in this directory.
+    -d, --output-dir DIR  Write the snapshot file in this directory.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+    -I, --ini p=v         Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
     --press N:KEYS        Pause the tape at block number N and press KEYS before resuming.
 KEYS must be a space-separated list of key identifiers.
 This option may be used multiple times.
-    -p STACK, --stack STACK
-                          Set the stack pointer.
+    -p, --stack STACK     Set the stack pointer.
     --ram OPERATION       Perform a load operation or otherwise modify the memory snapshot being built.
 Do '--ram help' for more information.
 This option may be used multiple times.